 In order to generate power, geothermal fluids can be used directly in steam turbines where the produced fluid is in the state of superheated steam, that can be sent directly to the turbine or it is a liquid at high pressure and temperature that is sent to the turbine after being vaporized.

 However, where temperatures of the fluids are lower preventing the use of a steam turbine, an Organic Rankine Cycle (ORC) can be used for power generation.
-Because superheated steam is not as common to find and lower temperature geothermal resources are, ORCs are able to be used in many more locations around the world for geothermal power generation.
-In this case the geothermal fluid is exploited in a binary cycle, transferring its heat to the working fluid (typically a light hydrocarbon) that is then expanded in a turboexpander to generate electricity.
-The geothermal fluid is then reinjected in the ground, having no contact with atmosphere, for a zero-leakage solution.
+Because superheated steam is not as common to find and lower-temperature geothermal resources are, ORCs are able to be used in many more locations around the world for geothermal power generation.
+In this case, the geothermal fluid is exploited in a binary cycle, transferring its heat to the working fluid (typically a light hydrocarbon) that is then expanded in a turboexpander to generate electricity.
+The geothermal fluid is then reinjected into the ground, having no contact with atmosphere, for a zero-leakage solution.

 The distinct advantage over other renewable sources of energy is that it’s always on.
 It doesn’t matter if it’s cloudy or if the wind isn’t blowing.
 Once it’s online, it stays online.
 And as a clean emission-free source of energy, it can be utilized for any application that needs electricity.